alexspringer/CS465-565-inclass-assignments/README.md

 In assignment 5 I created an Express server.
 I used ejs as a template renderer to output the post data to the /submit webpage.

-In assignment 6 I did the react, angular, and express tutorials.
+In assignment 6 I did the react, angular, and express tutorials. (my-app is the react tutorial).

 Note: For exercises where asked to work on my portfolio are included in the portfolio folder.
 I did not create a specific file for these exercises but due to the fact my portfolio was finished and turned in means those exercises where